Project Overview

 What is a long-term thematic project (LTP)?

-A PTL is responsible for developing initiatives aimed primarily at the teams that make up its reference group:
+A PTL is designed to develop initiatives aimed primarily at the teams that make up its core division:

-• Bring together, among the consortium's research units based in Montpellier, a diverse range of research expertise aimed at advancing science and producing new knowledge;
+- To bring together, among the consortium’s research units based at the Montpellier site, a diverse range of research expertise aimed at fostering new frontiers in science and generating new knowledge;

-• Support training by and for research at PhD Master's level.
+- Support education in and for research at the PhD master’s levels.

-The PTL HiLight is open to all teams in the Biology-Health Research Cluster at the University of Montpellier.
+The PTL HiLight is open to all teams within the Biology and Health Research Cluster at the University of Montpellier.

-This project focuses on the study of living organisms at different scales of observation defined by their size, ranging from meters to nanometers, and aims to understand the different levels of organization: from the structure and dynamics of molecules and their involvement in cellular architecture or signaling, to the integration of these cells into organs and organisms.
+This project focuses on the study of living organisms at different scales of observation defined by their size, ranging from meters to nanometers, and aims to understand the various levels of organization: from the structure and dynamics of molecules and their role in cellular architecture or signaling, to the integration of these cells into organs and organisms.

-We take on the challenge of understanding the dynamics of these systems regardless of the scale of observation and aim to combine these levels of analysis.
-To do so, we encourage 1) the development of innovative methodologies and 2) practical applications enabled by these technological advances to answer complex biological questions.
-Innovations in high-resolution spatial and temporal analysis of living systems in biology and health will provide solutions to medical and societal challenges.
-Cutting-edge research and innovation facilitated by these technologies will offer new approaches to disease prevention through new methods of detection and diagnosis, first by understanding how living organisms function and then by identifying the underlying causes of disease.
+We are committed to understanding the dynamics of these systems at all scales of observation and aim to integrate these levels of analysis.
+To this end, we promote 1) the development of innovative methodologies and 2) the practical applications enabled by these technological advances to address complex biological questions.
+Innovations in high-resolution spatial and temporal analysis of living systems in the fields of biology and health will provide solutions to medical and societal challenges.
+Cutting-edge research and innovation facilitated by these technologies will offer new approaches to disease prevention through novel detection and diagnostic methods, by first understanding how living organisms function and then identifying the underlying causes of disease.

-The PTL aims to promote methodological developments in three sub-themes that are important for the spatio-temporal analysis of living organisms:
+The PTL aims to promote methodological developments in three key subthemes for the spatiotemporal analysis of living organisms:

 Imaging of living systems